Product Privacy Notice

+We receive personal data from our customers and partners in order to carry out the DoubleVerify Services discussed in this privacy notice.
 DoubleVerify shares collected information with our customers and partners to perform and deliver the advertising and traffic measurement services that we have been contracted to provide.
 The primary means by which we provide information to our customers is in aggregated reports or raw data feeds provided through the DoubleVerify Services, including but not limited to our customer dashboard.
-We may also provide our customers with information to identify website visitors that are bot-controlled, non-human browsers, which our customers can use to avoid delivering advertising to bot-controlled, non-human browsers.
-Additionally, for the delivery of some of our enhanced services that anonymously combine data we collect with information from third parties, DoubleVerify anonymously shares advertising impression quality and viewability information with those third parties.
+We may also provide our customers with information to identify website visitors or mobile application users that are bot-controlled, non-human browsers, which our customers can use to avoid delivering advertising to bot-controlled, non-human browsers.

-We also provide aggregate data about advertising impressions and website traffic in our marketing and promotional materials.
+We also provide aggregate data about advertising impressions, website traffic and mobile application traffic in our marketing and promotional materials.
+We may share information that has been anonymized or aggregated without limitation.

 Please note that because DoubleVerify is not an advertising company, we do not create or share non-fraudulent profiles.